 - Maintaining diligent labor schedules that include extra cleaning of high-touch areas when necessary.

 - Working with your community to develop and update standard house protocols.

 - Developing processes for communication/notification if a member becomes ill.
 Staff must be notified immediately if a member tests positive for COVID-19.

 Monitoring and Consequences

 While we expect serious violations to be rare, our policies do allow for enforcement of our health and safety guidelines.
 College Houses categorizes COVID-19 guideline violations as violations of our Harassment Policy.

 If you observe people not following guidelines, the first step should be to reminder them in the moment.
-If a gentle reminder doesn’t correct the situation, an incident report can be submitted to the leasing office by email or mail slot drop off.
+If a gentle reminder doesn’t correct the situation, an incident report can be submitted to the leasing office to document the violation.